 What is Menactra?

-Meningococcal disease is a serious infection caused by a bacteria.
-Meningococcal bacteria can infect the spinal cord and brain, causing meningitis that can be fatal.
-Meningococcal disease can also lead to permanent and disabling medical problems.
+Meningococcal disease is a bacterial infection that can infect the spinal cord and brain and cause meningitis, which can be fatal or lead to permanent and disabling medical problems.

 Meningococcal disease can spread from one person to another through small droplets of saliva that are expelled into the air when an infected person coughs or sneezes.
 The bacteria can also be passed through contact with objects the infected person has touched, such as a door handle or other surface.
 The bacteria can also be passed through kissing, or sharing a drinking glass or eating utensil with an infected person.

-Menactra is used to prevent infection caused by meningococcal bacteria.
-The vaccine works by exposing you to a small dose of the bacteria or a protein from the bacteria, which causes your body to develop immunity to the disease.
-Menactra contains four of the most common types of meningococcal bacteria (serogroups A, C, W, and Y).
+Menactra works by exposing you to a small dose of the bacteria or a protein from the bacteria, which causes your body to develop immunity to the disease.
+Menactra contains four of the most common types of meningococcal bacteria (serogroups A, C, Y, and W-135).

 Like any vaccine, Menactra may not provide protection from disease in every person.

 You should not receive Menactra if you have ever had an allergic reaction to a meningococcal or diphtheria vaccine.

 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.